 - Mathematics, science, foreign languages and bilingual education teachers

-- Also applies to teachers in any other field of expertise that’s determined by a state education agency to have a shortage of qualified teachers in that state
+- Also applies to other teachers that work in a state that’s determined to have a shortage of their type

-- Librarian with a master’s degree in a Title I school or public library serving Title I schools
+- Librarians with a master’s from a Title I school or who work for a public library serving Title I schools

-- Employee of a nonprofit child or family services agency
+- Child or family services nonprofit agency employees

-- Early intervention services for people with disabilities provider
+- Providers of early intervention services for people with disabilities

-- Faculty member at a tribal university or college
+- Faculty members at tribal universities or colleges

-- Full-time speech pathologist with a master’s degree working in a Title I-eligible elementary or secondary school
+- Full-time speech pathologists with a master’s degree working in a Title I-eligible elementary/secondary school

-So long as you can provide supporting documentation to prove them, you might be eligible for full or partial Perkins Loan cancellation if any of these scenarios apply:
+So long as you provide supporting documentation, you might be eligible for a full or partial cancellation under these circumstances:

-- The borrower dies or has a permanent disability
+- The borrower died or has a permanent disability

-- You served in the armed forces in a hostile fire or imminent danger area
+- Served in the armed forces in a hostile fire or imminent danger area

 Student Loan Discharge Options